afram/reveal.js/md/slide-06-let.md

 Note:
 - LET is basically a better VAR

-- You can reuse variable names for more concise code - where it makes sense
+- Using let in place of var makes it easier to define block-local variables without worrying about them clashing with variables elsewhere in the same function body.

 - es6 example uses destructuring to import the methods on the Math object.
-Will touch on it more later